-- 1. These special provisions apply to certain properties rezoned by District Map Amendment to implement this Chapter and are indicated on the zoning map as the zoning classification followed by a T, such as "EOF2.0 H6o T". - 2.
+- 1. These special provisions apply to certain properties rezoned by District Map Amendment to implement this Chapter and are indicated on the zoning map as the zoning classification followed by a T, such as "EOF2.0 H60 T". - 2.
 For Employment-zoned properties designated with a T, the following provisions apply: - a.
-Residential density may be increased above the maximum allowed in the zone in proportion to any MPDU density bonus achieved under Chapter 25A for providing more than 12.5% of the residential units as Moderately Priced Dwelling Units (MPDUs).

-- b.
-In the LSC zone, to allow construction of all workforce housing units onsite, residential density may be increased by a maximum of 5% and building height may be increased up to a maximum building height of 200 feet.
-Density and building height may only be increased to the extent required for the number of workforce housing units that are constructed. - c.
-In any case, to achieve a density bonus under Section 4.6.2.C.2, at least one more MPDU than would be required at 12.5% must be provided. - d.
+Residential density may be increased above the maximum allowed in the zone in proportion to any MPDU density bonus achieved under Chapter 25A for providing more than 12.5% of the residential units as Moderately Priced Dwelling Units (MPDUs). - b.
+In any case, to achieve a density bonus under Section 4.6.2.C.2, at least one more MPDU than would be required at 12.5% must be provided. - c.
 Any density increase under Section 4.6.2.C requires site plan approval under Section 7.3.4.